Thomas Marking, AARP of New Mexico

 He was Senior Transportation Planner for HDR Engineering in its Dallas office managing and contributing to environmental approvals for Light Rail Transit projects.
 He also prepared long-range planning and project implementation studies for streetcar systems and projects in Dallas and San Antonio.
 As Principal Transportation Planner for S. R. Beard & Associates, he provided planning, program management and environmental consulting services to public transportation agency clients, including Houston METRO, Dallas Area Rapid Transit (DART), and Phoenix Valley Metro Rail.
 Tom was the Alternatives Analysis Task Leader for DFW International Airport Rail Access Study, including FTA and FAA coordination.
 He was Manager of Facilities Planning and Manager of Facilities Zoning at DART for over five years.
 He was responsible for initial design for 15 LRT and two Commuter Rail stations, and for site selection for bus Transit Center facilities, downtown bus passenger transfer facilities, and a new bus operations facility.
 He managed and obtained city development approvals for these facilities.

-Mr. Marking has a Master of City and Regional Planning degree from Harvard University Graduate School of Design, and a Bachelor of Arts in Government from Pomona College.
+Tom has a Master of City and Regional Planning degree from Harvard University Graduate School of Design, and a Bachelor of Arts in Government from Pomona College.
 He has also completed graduate studies in Transportation Modeling at the University of Texas at Arlington, and a Certificate in Managing the Environmental Process at the National Transit Institute, Rutgers University.

-Mr. Marking has been a member of the American Planning Association and American Public Transit Association.
+Tom has been a member of the American Planning Association and American Public Transit Association.